Misterios metro station

 Misterios metro station (Note: Estación del Metro Misterios.
 Spanish pronunciation: /es/.
-The name of the station literally means "Mysteries" in Spanish.) is a Mexico City Metro station within the limits of Gustavo A. Madero and Cuauhtémoc in Mexico City.
-It is an underground station with two side platforms, serving Line 5 (the Yellow Line), between La Raza and Valle Gómez metro stations. two side platforms metro station was inaugurated on 1 July 1982, providing northwestward service toward La Raza and eastward service toward Pantitlán metro station.
+The name of the station literally means "Mysteries" in Spanish.) is a station of the Mexico City Metro in the city's boroughs of Gustavo A. Madero and Cuauhtémoc.
+It is an underground railway stop with two side platforms serving Line 5 (Yellow Line), between La Raza and Valle Gómez.
+It was opened on 1 July 1982, providing service north toward La Raza and east toward Pantitlán station.

-The station services the colonias (neighborhoods) of Peralvillo and Vallejo, along Avenida Río Consulado.
-The station is named after the nearby Calzada de los Misterios, an avenue with multiple hermitages depicting the Mysteries of the Rosary.
-The station's pictogram features one of them.
-In 2019, the station had an average daily ridership of 8,092 passengers, ranking it the 164th busiest station in the network and the seventh busiest of the line.
+Misterios metro station services the colonias (neighborhoods) of Peralvillo and Vallejo, along Avenida Río Consulado.
+The station's name references the nearby Calzada de los Misterios, an avenue with multiple hermitages depicting the Catholic Mysteries of the Rosary.
+Its pictogram depicts the silhouette of one of these constructions.

+Outside, there are multiple bus routes, and nearby is the eponymous Metrobús station serving Line 7.
+In 2025, Misterios metro station had an average daily ridership of 6,576 passenger entries, ranking it the 164th busiest stop in the network.